-The term ‘in vivo’ refers to studies that in which research is conducted on whole, living organisms be it animals, humans or plants.
+Studies in which research is conducted on whole, living organisms, be it animals, humans or plants.

-Non-invasive real-time in vivo imaging in small animal models has become the essential bridge between in vitro data and their translation into clinical applications.
-The tremendous development and technological progress, such as tumor modelling, monitoring of tumor growth and detection of metastasis, has facilitated translational drug development.
-Imaging technologies such as our Vevo 3100 (ultra high-frequency ultrasound) and Vevo LAZR-X (photoacoustic imaging) allow researchers to acquire high-resolution images and robust anatomical, functional and molecular data, helping biomedical scientists to advance their research.
+Imaging technologies such as our Vevo 3100 (ultra high-frequency ultrasound) and Vevo LAZR-X (photoacoustic imaging) allow researchers to acquire high-resolution images and robust anatomical, functional and molecular data, helping advance biomedical research.